d3i-infra/Infrastructure-D3I-pilot/analysis-environment/README.md

 # Analysis environment for the D3I-pilot

-This folder contains terraform code to deploy an analysis environment for collaboration purposes.
+This folder contains Terraform code to deploy an analysis environment for collaboration purposes.
 The analysis environment consists of a JupyterHub server connected to storage accounts.

-For more information see: [User information](#User-information) or [Admin information](#Admin-information)
+For more in instructions and more information see: [User information](#User-information) or [Admin information](#Admin-information)

 # User information